vinceimbat/vinceimbat/content/thoughts/prayer.md

 # Prayer addressed to people

-Meanwhile, [[thoughts/shinichiro imaoka|Shinichiro Imaoka]] seems to use prayer and addresses it to someone, although that someone are the people themselves who are part of the community.
+Meanwhile, [[shinichiro imaoka|Shinichiro Imaoka]] seems to use prayer and addresses it to someone, although that someone are the people themselves who are part of the community.

 >_May we all be persistent in a free, creative, and universal faith, and go forward for the purpose of realizing the Kingdom of God, or Pure Land of Buddha, that is nothing but the Ideal Community._
 >